AEduardo-dev/flk/README.md

 **Made with ❤️ by [AEduardo-dev](https://github.com/AEduardo-dev)**

-**Note:** This project is under active development (v0.3.0).
+**Note:** This project is under active development (v0.3.2).
 While all core features are implemented and working, some advanced features like version pinning are still in progress.
-See the [roadmap](#-roadmap) for details.